stefanodriussi/rconsharp/README.md

 * Microsoft Async
 * Microsoft BCL Build Components
 * Microsoft BCL Portability Pack
-* Mvvm Light (for the test client)
 * Moq (just for the tests)

 ## Client example

-The client example has been moved to his own repository.
+The minecraft client example has been moved to his own repository.
 You can find it [here](https://github.com/stefanodriussi/minecraft-remote-controller)

 ## Licensing